caseywebdev/react-list/README.md

 An index to scroll to after mounting.

-##### itemSizeGetter(index)

-A function that receives an item index and returns the size (height for y-axis lists and width for x-axis lists) of that item at that index.
-This prop is only used when the prop `type` is set to `variable`.

 ##### itemRenderer(index, key)

 A function that receives an index and a key and returns the content to be